nautobot/nautobot/docs/models/users/objectpermission.md

 ## Constraints

-Constraints are expressed as a JSON object representing a [Django query filter](https://docs.djangoproject.com/en/stable/ref/models/querysets/#field-lookups).
+Constraints are expressed as a JSON object or list representing a [Django query filter](https://docs.djangoproject.com/en/stable/ref/models/querysets/#field-lookups).
 This is the same syntax that you would pass to the QuerySet `filter()` method when performing a query using the Django ORM.
 As with query filters, double underscores can be used to traverse related objects or invoke lookup expressions.
 Some example queries and their corresponding definitions are shown below.

-All constraints defined on a permission are applied with a logical AND.
+All attributes defined within a single JSON object are applied with a logical AND.
 For example, suppose you assign a permission for the site model with the following constraints.

 ```json
 {